OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-23.md

 ## Acts 23:26

-“Claudius Lysias, to the most excellent Governor Felix: Greetings.
+“From Claudius Lysias, to the esteemed Governor Felix: Greetings.

 ## Acts 23:27